Olympic sports leaders meet amid uncertainty over Russians competing at 2024 Paris Games | Sports-Games

 - Switzerland

-Olympic sports bodies meet Wednesday amid ongoing uncertainty about if and how Russian athletes could return to their competitions ahead of the 2024 Paris Games.
+Olympic sports bodies were meeting Wednesday amid ongoing uncertainty about if and how Russian athletes could return to their competitions ahead of the 2024 Paris Games.

-The annual meeting of the Association of Summer Olympic International Federations (ASOIF) comes more than two months after the IOC detailed advice on how individual athletes from Russia and its military ally Belarus could be reintegrated as neutral athletes.
+The annual meeting of the Association of Summer Olympic International Federations (ASOIF) comes more than two months after the IOC detailed advice on how individual athletes from Russia and its military ally Belarus could be reintegrated as neutral athletes, despite those countries' ongoing war on Ukraine.

-That has not happened and there is no move Wednesday on the ASOIF agenda in the IOC's home city of Lausanne toward taking on that complex responsibility.
+That has not happened and there was no move Wednesday on the ASOIF agenda in the IOC's home city of Lausanne toward taking on that complex responsibility.

-IOC president Thomas Bach will make a speech to leaders of governing bodies on the 32-sport Paris program who have ultimate control over their own events and who competes in them.
+IOC president Thomas Bach told leaders of governing bodies on the 32-sport Paris program, who have ultimate control over their own events, some had proven how Russian and Belarusians could continue to compete.

+“You are doing so against the backdrop of the many traditional, I may say, naysayers who want to make people believe that it would never work,” Bach said.
+He did not speak with reporters when leaving after his speech.

 Bach and the IOC led calls within days of the invasion of Ukraine in February of last year to banish Russia from international sport, including to protect the security of athletes.